Can you restore your dogs health? Is it possible? First let’s look at the current trend.

 The pet food industry consists of large, highly profitable ones.
 You know this to be true because of the advertising on television, which is expensive.
 Big Pet Food have infiltrated veterinary colleges and have (largely or completely) taken over the teaching of nutrition.
 If this wasn’t true, you wouldn’t see commercial pet food stacked from floor to ceiling in every veterinary clinic.

 I am old enough to remember when this wasn’t the case.
 When vets didn’t sell pet food.
 When vets had open minds on nutrition.
 Not anymore.
 Now, mainstream vets know little about the best dog food, as they’ve been taught well by the corporations.
-All except for holistic vets, who are able to see a pattern emerge about the health of their charges and do something constructive about it.
+All except for most holistic vets, who are able to see a pattern emerge about the health of their charges and do something constructive about it.
 It’s only holistic veterinarians and therapists who recommend real food, that supports naturally healthy dogs.

 The pet food industry, just as with every corporation, cares more for its profit that it does for the quality of its product.
 The money is spent on advertising, on pretty packaging and on buying the recommendations of vets.
 Very little is spent on the food itself.